Learn what this program's participants do, how to apply, whether the program is right for you, and how we select participants.

-Fulbright Teaching Excellence and Achievement fellows attend academic seminars at a host university that focus on topics such as new teaching methodologies, student-centered learning, instructional technology, and content-based instruction.
-Fellows complete a minimum of 40 hours in a practicum with a U.S. partner educator of their same or a similar discipline in a local secondary school.
-Fellows also learn about the United States and their host communities through an offering of cultural activities.
+Fulbright Teaching Excellence and Achievement participants attend academic seminars at a host university that focus on topics such as new teaching methodologies, student-centered learning, instructional technology, and content-based instruction.
+Participants complete a minimum of 40 hours in a practicum with a U.S. partner educator of their same or a similar discipline in a local secondary school.
+Participants also learn about the United States and their host communities through an offering of cultural activities.

 Are you currently a full-time, secondary-level educator living and working in one of the participating Fulbright Teaching Excellence and Achievement countries or territories and looking to explore new teaching methodologies, to develop your skills with instructional technology, and learn about the U.S. educational system?

 Fulbright Teaching Excellence and Achievement is open to educators in all disciplines including English as a foreign language, STEM (science, technology, engineering, and math), social studies, special education, and others at institutions serving primarily a local population.
 Applicants must possess a bachelor’s degree or equivalent education and experience, and demonstrate English language proficiency.
 Applicants must have the ability to travel to the United States for six weeks.

 The Fulbright Teaching Excellence and Achievement Program is open to full-time secondary educators in participating countries.

 Please contact your local U.S. Embassy or Fulbright Commission for information about how to apply, including specific application deadlines, as this varies by country or territory.